AvtMob/HBStickerViewOrResizableView/README.md

 # How to Use

 ## First case
-Step 1: Take a view in your storyboard
+Step 1: Add a view to your storyboard.

-Step 2: Set Custom class of view to HBStickerView
+Step 2: Set the custom class of the view to HBStickerView.

-Step 3: Build and Run.
+Step 3: Build and run the project.

 ## Second case